IsaacSchemm/FurAffinityFs/README.md

 # FurAffinityFs

-This is a .NET library that allows artwork uploads to [Fur Affinity](https://sfw.furaffinity.net/).
+This is a .NET library that lets you upload artwork to [Fur Affinity](https://sfw.furaffinity.net/).

+Not supported:
+* Uploading other types of submissions (e.g. poetry, journals)
+* Fetching info on submissions already posted (use [FAExport](https://github.com/Deer-Spangle/faexport) instead)

 Usage